 Please note, the information above is based on our own Internet research, reading labels, and reaching out to companies.
 We are always updating our posts.

 Please note, we are not medical professionals.
 Consult with your physician or health provider if you are seeking medical advice.

-Why do you choose palm free soaps and products?
+As we find more soap without palm oil, we update this list.
+Always read labels as manufacturers change ingredients.Why do you choose palm free soaps and products?
 Have you found others?
+Do you purposely choose soap without sodium lauryl sulfate?
 Please Comment below so we can all learn.